rolancon/key-value/README.md

 Multi-line comments start end with two consecutive semicolons **;;** on separate lines, with the comments and newlines nested in between the two pairs of semicolons:

     ;;
-      This is a set containing two atoms: term-a
+     This is a set containing two pairs: term-a = value1
-      term-b
+     term-b = value2
     ;;
+    term-a = value1
-    term-a, term-b
+    term-b = value2

+The indentation inside the multi-line comment (with one space) is optional but considered good practice, because it visually emphasizes that this is not data.
 Multi-line comments can also serve as documentation for what is below it.

 ## Key-value stores